openEOPlatform/documentation/usecases/gfm/index.md

   outputs of the individual flood algorithms.
 - Generation of the required GFM output layers, including Observed flood extent, Reference water mask, Exclusion Mask and Likelihood Values.
-- Web service-based access and dissemination of the GFM product output layers
+- Web service-based access and dissemination of the GFM product output layers.

 ## Output layers used in openEO
 - Observed flood extent (ENSEMBLE of all three individual flood outputs)